UniTN-Mechatronics/arduino-encoder-board/readme.md

   Wire.write(EncS.data_u.data_byte, sizeof(data));
 }
 ```
+The data are sent with two multiplication factors (COM_MULT e COM_MULT_SPEED), the first for the angles and the second for the speed; the purpose is to make easier the comunication, avoiding errors and data loss.

 **SPEED**

-If the read_index is true the speed is calculated in two different ways:
+If the read_index is true, the speed will be calculated in two different ways, depending on the velocity value:

-* the speed under the low threshold will be filter:
+* if the speed is under the low threshold will be filter:

 ```c++
 if(encs.filters[i].get_speed() < encs.settings_u.settings.speed_th_l) {